pandianr-dev/developer.concur.com/src/api-reference/Detokenizer/Detokenizer.markdown

 {% include prerelease.html %}

-Detokenizer Service allows clients to retrieve user's credit card number from Concur Expense in a secure way.
-Detokenizer service returns the card number encrypted with a public key that the client provides in the request.
-Client will be able to decrypt the card number using their private key.
+The Detokenizer Service allows clients to retrieve the user's credit card number from Concur Expense in a secure way.
+The Detokenizer service returns the user's credit card number encrypted with a public key that the client provides in the request.
+The client will be able to decrypt the user's credit card number using their private key.

 * [Products and Editions](#products-editions)
 * [Scope Usage](#scope-usage)